 Going into this game, I have a ton of previous tycoon experience including Sim Safari, Sim Life, Zoo Tycoon, Roller Coaster Tycoon 1 & 2, Planet Coaster, Mall Tycoon, Fast Food Tycoon, and of course Game Dev Tycoon.
 I grew playing this type game and have developed fond memories and play-styles that adhere to looking at the big picture and how to create the best business in those scenarios.

 Megaquarium is no different in goals or rewards.
+I found some great tips on setting up a turtle tank here.
 The only real change from the other tycoon games is that each fish has their own living situation where they need specific food, filtering, heat, plants, caves, rocks, and some are more of a bully compared to others meaning you can’t put every fish together.
 There are a lot more situational needs for each breed of fish adding a bit more strategy and planning needed to complete the scenarios and advance in the game.

 Starting Out the Aquarium